Fuel Tank Hygiene

 - Bottle #1 – Taken from the tank’s bottom (shows strong evidence of microbial growth)

-- Bottle #3 – Shows a clear and bright fuel which looks healthy but is very unlikely to meet ISO 4406 standards, which is becoming increasingly more important to truck and equipment health.
+- Bottle #3 – Shows a clear and bright fuel which looks healthy but is very unlikely to meet ISO 4406 standards.
+These standards are becoming increasingly more important to truck and equipment health.

 Besides these visible issues, there are some microscopic changes as well.
 Microbes and algae affect fuel by: